apioo/psx/UPGRADE-2.0.md

-# Upgrade from 1.x to 2.0
+# Upgrade from 1.x to 2.x

-With the 2.x release we moved from a monolithic library to a component based.
+With the 2.x release we moved from a monolithic library to multiple components.
 That means we have split up the framework into components which can also be used independent of the framework.
+The following list contains all important class changes.

-* The `RecordInterface` type hint and `Version` parameter from the `SchemaApiAbstract::do*` methods was removed i.e.:
+* The `RecordInterface` type hint and `Version` parameter from the `SchemaApiAbstract::do*` methods were removed i.e.:
   __Before:__
   `protected function doPost(RecordInterface $record, Version $version)`
   __After:__